scribe-security/docs/getting-started/quick-start.md

 To run the demo you need to:

-1. login to your GitHub account.
+1. Login to your GitHub account.

-2. clone the **[demo repo](https://github.com/Scribe-public-demos/demo-project "demo repo")** (the repo contains a simple ‘Hello-World’ app - an NPM based web server).
+2. Clone the **[demo repo](https://github.com/Scribe-public-demos/demo-project "demo repo")** (this repo contains a simple ‘Hello-World’ app - an NPM based web server).

+3. Create a [Scribe Hub API Token] (https://app.scribesecurity.com/settings/tokens).
+Note that this token is secret and will not be accessible from the UI after you finalize the token generation.
+YOu should copy it to a safe temporary notepad until you finish this demo.

-3. Define a `Client secret` variables for the cloned repository to be used with the workflows.
-To do that, go to settings → Secrets and variables → Actions → New repository secret.
+5. Create a new secret for your cloned repo, `Client secret` and set its value to the Scribe Hub API token value.
+Go to settings → Secrets and variables → Actions → New repository secret.

    - On GitHub.com, navigate to the main page of the repository.